MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/skype-for-business-online.md

 - MSO150
 - BCS160
 ms.assetid: 4307bdbf-6097-458d-9a6a-048112695c59
-description: "Get admin help for Skype for Business - set up Skype for business, your network, meetings and IM, and external access for users. configure settings, troubleshoot, and view usage reports."
+description: As an admin, find help to set up parts of Skype for Business Online, including your network, meetings and IM, and external access for users.
 ---

 # Skype for Business Online in Office 365 - Admin Help